MicrosoftDocs/customer-voice/cv-docs/embed-web-page.md

 ---
 title: "Embed a survey in a webpage | MicrosoftDocs"
-description: "Instructions for embedding a survey in a webpage" ms.date: 07/29/2020 ms.service: dynamics-365-customervoice
+description: "This topic explains how to embed your survey in a webpage by pasting the survey's embed code into your webpage's source code." ms.date: 07/29/2020 ms.service: dynamics-365-customervoice ms.topic: article
-ms.topic: article